-Within each unit of competency there is a series of learning outcomes that reflects the skills or competencies that you need to be able to demonstrate competence in, in order to satisfy the assessment requirements.
+Within each unit of competency there is a series of learning outcomes that reflect the skills or competencies that you need to be able to demonstrate competence in, in order to satisfy the assessment requirements.

 Competence and Competency Standards

-Competence can be defined as the skills and knowledge required to perform the tasks a job requires to the standards demanded by industry.
+Competence can be defined as the skills and knowledge required to perform the tasks a job requires the standards demanded by industry.

 Competency standards (also referred to as national industry/enterprise competency standards) are national standards that set out the work skills and knowledge required for effective performance in the workplace and is defined by industry.